LordLOL8856/ShrioFPV/Readme.md

 ### Flashing Pre-compiled Firmware

-1. Download the latest firmware `.hex` file from the [Releases page](https://shirofpv.github.io/ShiroFPV-Flight-Controller/html-files/software.html).
+1. Download the latest firmware `.hex` file from the Releases page.
 2. Connect your FC to your computer via USB.
 3. Open the [Betaflight Configurator](https://github.com/betaflight/betaflight-configurator/releases) and navigate to the **Firmware Flasher** tab.
 4. Select the correct board target: `[Your Board Target Name]`
 5. Click **"Load Firmware [Local]"** and select the `.hex` file you downloaded.
 6. Click **"Flash Firmware"** and wait for the process to complete.

-### Building from Source

-If you want to modify the firmware or build it yourself, follow the instructions in our [Software Documentation]([https://shirofpv.github.io#software](https://shirofpv.github.io/ShiroFPV-Flight-Controller/html-files/software.html).

 ---